rgblab/better-post-formats/readme.txt

 List of global options in the WordPress customizer will allow you to fine tune plugins appearance:

-- Location, description
+- Location, choose where you want to use plugin on the frontend of your website
-- Content width on lists, description
+- Content width on lists, set plugin content width on lists
-- Content width on singles, description
+- Content width on singles, set plugin content width on singles
-- Skin, description
+- Skin, choose plugin content skin.
+Light skin goes well with dark content while dark skin goes well with light content

 You can check out Uber Post Formats plugin in action [here](http://demo.rgblab.net/uber-post-formats)